naver/dust3r/README.md

     - [Our Hyperparameters](#our-hyperparameters)

 ## License
 The code is distributed under the CC BY-NC-SA 4.0 License.
-See See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information.
 ```python
 # Copyright (C) 2024-present Naver Corporation.
 All rights reserved.
 # Licensed under CC BY-NC-SA 4.0 (non-commercial use only).